-Like any design project should start with who will use a piece of design, it’s important that we know who we are researching for and why.
-In short, we need to know our client’s needs before we can understand their customer’s needs.
+All good design project starts by understanding who will use the design and research projects are the same.
+It’s vital to know who the research is for and why they need it.
+In other words, we need to know our client’s needs before we can understand their customer’s needs.

 The benefit of knowing our clients better